sophearak/moul/README.md

 # Create new photo collection
 moul new my-collection

-# Preview your photo collection
+# Generate your photo collection
-moul preview
+moul dev

 # Build for production
 moul build